DATA-TRAC/consumer-complaint-response/README.md

   <summary>3) For the longer run *(possibly 30+ min, depends on system resources)*</summary>

 * ⚠️WARNING⚠️: These are basically the same steps we took to originally acquire the data.
 The steps take a lot of time (and disk space) and may not even be the best way of doing it.
 We highly recommend doing the quick run in step 2 unless you want to know how we got the data and experience the long wait.
-* Verify `import big_wrangle as w` is in the imports section of final-report
+* Verify `df = wrangle_complaints_the_long_way()` is in the cell after imports of final-report
 * Install the pandas-gbq package through the terminal/command line
   * `pip install pandas-gbq`
 * Go to [Google BigQuery](https://console.cloud.google.com/marketplace/product/cfpb/complaint-database) and create a project
-  * Copy the 'SQL_query' variable found in `big_wrangle.py` and run in [Google BigQuery](console.cloud.google.com/bigquery?ws=!1m5!1m4!4m3!1sbigquery-public-data!2scfpb_complaints!3scomplaint_database)
+  * Copy the 'SQL_query' variable found in `wrangle.py` and run in [Google BigQuery](console.cloud.google.com/bigquery?ws=!1m5!1m4!4m3!1sbigquery-public-data!2scfpb_complaints!3scomplaint_database)
   * Save the result as a BigQuery table in your project
-    * You can look in `big_wrangle.py` for what we named the project, database, and table (we kept the database and table names the same as the original)
+    * You can look in `wrangle.py` for what we named the project, database, and table (we kept the database and table names the same as the original)
-  * Edit and save the 'SQL_query' variable found in `big_wrangle.py` to the respective table names in your BigQuery project using this format: `FROM database.table` and edit the 'project_ID' variable to your project's ID
+  * Edit and save the 'SQL_query' variable found in `wrangle.py` to the respective table names in your BigQuery project using this format: `FROM database.table` and edit the 'project_ID' variable to your project's ID
   * Create a [Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts) and key for your project
     * Save the key as `service_key.json` into the local repo
 * Run final-report notebook and be patient